gupta-himanshu/javascript-for-beginners/Basics.md

 JavaScript during variable declaration what type of value the variable will hold.
 12. Also, the value type of a variable can change during the execution of a program and JavaScript takes care of it automatically.
+13. Within the body of a function, a local variable takes precedence over a global variable with the same name.